Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 Development = is a methodology (prescriptive, consistent, systematic way of doing something).

 ChatOps = is a preventative control.
 It ensures changes are reviewed and approved by knowledgable person prior to progressing the workflow.

+Tech Debt = addressing technical debt is a form of preventatitive maintenance.

 Monitoring = is a reactive control, detection is post event occurrance.